mroberts1/social-media-theory-summer-2022/README.md

 ***

-### ASSIGNMENT SCHEDULE
+### WORKFLOW & EXPECTATIONS

-This schedule is _subject _to _change_.
-Any changes to the reading materials will be announced in class and changed on Blackboard.
+The above schedule is provisional; any changes to reading materials and/or assignment deadlines will be announced on Blackboard.

-Readings from the course book are in bold.
-Other readings are *starred where they appear in the schedule of assignments below, and will be available on Blackboard.

-You must read all the readings and discussion boards for the week *before Friday evening, as your discussion board overviews and questions are due Friday evening on the respective Blackboard discussion boards.
+You are expected to complete reading and and discussion board assignments for each week the end of the day on Friday; discussion board question posts are due Friday evening on their the weekly  discussion boards.

-Class Rules and Grading Policies

-Classroom Expectations
+### RULES & GRADING POLICY

+**Responsibilities**
 You are required to use Blackboard during class.
-Course materials, reading assignments, due dates and outlines are posted on Blackboard and may be updated weekly: this means that assigned readings, assignments and due dates _may _change.
+Course materials, reading assignments, due dates and outlines are posted on Blackboard and updated weekly: this means that assigned readings, assignments and due dates may change.
 You are responsible for reading any course announcements that are posted on Blackboard.
-In addition, you may have to complete assignments or upload documents to Blackboard.

-This class, while online, is a safe space from racist, sexist and homophobic speech.
-Don’t do it.
+This class is a safe space from racist, sexist, or homophobic speech.
 If you do use hate speech in any forum associated with the class you will be subject to removal from class and possibly University disciplinary action.
 Keep it clean, polite and respectful on class time.

-If you’re unsure, ask me before you do it, say it, copy it, or take it.
+### ASSIGNMENTS & EVALUATION

-Grades
+Grades are based on:

-Grades will be based one midterm and one final exam, one term project and presentation, and class participation.
+- Midterm project description: 25%
+- Term project and presentation: 50% (various components across the semester - see below for details)
+- Engagement and discussion board participation: 25%

-Midterm Project Description 25%
+Midterm Project Description: 25%

-Term Project and Presentation* (graded across semester) 50% Participation on Class Discussion Boards 25%

-*see below for specific breakdown of points within this category

-Assignments
+**Weekly Assignments**

-*By the end of every Friday evening, you will have done one of the following:- posted an overview and set of questions regarding the readings on the discussion board for the weekly readings
+By the end of the day on Friday of each week, you will have completed one of the following:

+- posted a short comment on and at least one question about the readings on the discussion board for the week
-submitted at least one response to at least one classmate on their question
+- submitted at least one response to at least one classmate on their question

-It’s very important that you make sure you are thinking about your readings and responses as soon as possible, and I have posted video commentaries on the readings in the Course Documents -> Online Videos sections.
-Please make sure you do the readings and videos as soon as possible.
+It’s very important to keep up with and show that you are thinking about the readings and your responses to them.

-The term project:
+On **Monday**  of each week, I will make an introductory post called an Agenda that introduces and contextualizes the reading assignments for the week, and identifies key themes, concepts, and/or issues to look out for as you read.
+Be sure to read the Monday agenda post before beginning the readings, and aim to complete them by around mid-week so that you can post your response and/or questions.

+**Term Project**
-In week 2 you will submit a one-page project proposal, using the proposal template I’ll provide on Blackboard, on a topic of interest to you.
-This will be worth 5% of your final grade.
+In week 2 you will submit a one-page project proposal, using the proposal template I’ll provide on Blackboard, on a topic relevant to the course that is of interest to you.
+This is worth 5% of your final grade.

-Do _not submit a proposal without discussing it with me first.
-I will provide you with suggestions for research and development, along with helping you refine your topic and project deliverable.
-There is a discussion board already available for you to submit ideas and discuss this with us so all of us can talk about your idea.
-It’s a great way to show the class what you enjoy, and to let all of us contribute to your excellence.
+You're required to discuss your proposal with me before submitting it.
+I will provide suggestions for research and development, along with helping you refine your topic and project deliverable.
+A discussion board will be available for you to submit ideas and discuss this with us so all of us can talk about your idea.

-Deliverables can include scholarly research papers, fieldwork reports, media creations, app/software design, or other things in consultation with me.
+Deliverables for the term project may include research papers, fieldwork reports, media creations, app/software design, or other things in consultation with me.

-Use your imagination and don’t be boring.

 In week 4 you will submit a project progress report.
 This will focus on what you’ve done to meet the goals you set out in your proposal and what you need to do to complete successfully.
 This will be worth 5% of your final grade.

-In week 7 you will deliver a video and audio presentation on your project.
-This will address what your topic was, why you chose it, why it should matter to your audience, what you did to investigate it, and what you concluded.
-This

-will be worth 5% of your final grade.
+In week 7 you will deliver an audiovisual presentation on your project.
+The presentation should address what your project was about, why you chose it, the significance of the topic itself, how you went about investigating it, and what you concluded.
+This will be worth 5% of your final grade.

 To do this in PowerPoint: There should be a menu called “Slide Show.”
 On this menu, there’s a choice called “Slide transition (or just Transitions) . . . ” When you select it, you’ll see options for advancing the slide.
 Clear the check box beside “On Mouse Click,” and put (for example) “20″ in the box: “Automatically after seconds.”

 Final presentations are hard.
 Rehearse, and then rehearse a lot more.
 I will book a time for rehearsals the week before presentation day.
 Attendance will be optional but strongly encouraged.

 In week 7 you will also submit your paper.
 This will be worth 20% of your final grade.

-The written questions:
+**Discussion board questions**

-In the weeks specified on the schedule (pay careful attention!):
+For the weeks specified on the schedule (pay careful attention!):

-By the end of the day on Friday each week post one substantive* question or comment related to any of the readings for the following week.
-You are also required to comment on the work done by your fellow students.
+- by the end of the day on Friday each week post one substantive  question or comment related to the reading assignments for that  week.
+You should also submit at least one comment in response to posts by other students.

-*See “Reading Questions & Responses” below for detail on what a “substantive” question is and how to write a good one.

-The question assignment is designed to do several things.
+The pupose of the question assignment is:

-It shows what’s interesting to all of you: are there particular points or issues that consistently draw the class’s attention?
+- to identify subjects/issues that are of interest to the entire group are there particular points or issues that consistently draw the class’s attention?

-It also highlights things people might not have understood, or would like to see expressed more clearly during our class sessions.
+- to highlight aspects people might not have understood, or would like to see expressed more clearly during our class sessions.

-It also helps us all get to know _you better – are you the one who always asks about economics, or politics, or pop culture?
+- to help us to get to know _you_ better: are you the person who always asks about economics, or politics, or pop culture?

-Reading questions and responses:
+**Reading questions and responses**

-A _bad_ question will be superficial, like a grade-school pop quiz question: “How does the author define X?”
-“How many copies of _Halo _Reach were sold last year?”
-Bad questions have answers in the material or are stock questions that could be applied to anything, without thought.
-“Isn’t this bad for kids?”
+A _weak_ question is superficial, like a grade-school pop quiz question: “How does the author define X?”
+“How many copies of _Halo Reach_ were sold last year?”
+Weak questions have answers already in the material or are stock questions that potentially apply to anything: “Isn’t this bad for kids?”

-A _fine question asks for explanation or clarification: “Does Huizinga mean that games played for money aren’t games at all, or that they somehow stop being games when people get paid?”
+A _good_ question calls for explanation or clarification: “Does Huizinga mean that games played for money aren’t games at all, or that they somehow stop being games when people get paid?”

-A _great question links the reading to something else: “How does Huizinga’s attitude towards being paid to play relate to the role of amateurism in the Olympics and European aristocratic attitudes towards labor?”
+An _excellent_ question link the reading to something else: “How does Huizinga’s attitude towards being paid to play relate to the role of amateurism in the Olympics and European aristocratic attitudes towards labor?”

 A sentence or two is fine.
-You won’t get more credit for more words: conciseness and clarity are good things.
+You won’t get more credit for more words: concision and clarity are good things.

-Below are two examples of questions from a previous class (on games studies) that represent “fine” and “great” questions.
+Below are some examples of questions from a previous class (on games studies) that represent “good” and “excellent” questions.

-_Example _#1:_
+_Example #1:_
 “I want to primarily focus on "Bow, N****".
 How has the internet and by extension online gaming allowed for individuals to express racial views that are considered socially unacceptable?
 Do these people truly feel this way or is there some sort of stimulus that promotes this usage online?”

-_Example _#2_
+_Example #2_

-“I'm talking about Alter Ego	The more options and choices that were

-presented, the more unrealistic portions of the game seemed.
-At what point do

-we sacrifice realism in favor of control over the story?
+“I'm talking about Alter Ego.
+The more options and choices that were presented, the more unrealistic portions of the game seemed.
+At what point do we sacrifice realism in favor of control over the story?
 And at what point do we sacrifice control for the sake of realism?
-In my experience some of the best entertainment has come from finding the proper balance of these two, be it in a book, video game, or other form of media	It is this choice that leads to the

-complexity and realism in life that I don't think video games are able to capture in its complexity and nuances.
+In my experience some of the best entertainment has come from finding the proper balance of these two, be it in a book, video game, or other form of media	It is this choice that leads to the complexity and realism in life that I don't think video games are able to capture in its complexity and nuances.

-GCE Learning Competencies
+***

+### GCE LEARNING COMPETENCIES

-_Critical Thinking & Problem Solving_: The exam and term project formats are designed to confront students with a case drawn from current events in order to demonstrate their ability to apply theories, diagnose problems, and suggest solutions, both in a real-time, in-class exercise and over the course of the term in a more deliberative manner.
+**Critical Thinking & Problem Solving**
+The exam and term project formats are designed to confront students with a case drawn from current events in order to demonstrate their ability to apply theories, diagnose problems, and suggest solutions, both in a real-time, in-class exercise and over the course of the term in a more deliberative manner.
 In-class discussion focuses on students’ developing and defending personal views on key issues based upon evidence and theoretical frames.

+**Communication**
-_Communication: Students are encouraged to develop strengths in both written and oral communication, both deliberative and spontaneous, while the grading rubric recognizes that students have different strengths and comfort levels across media of expression.
+Students are encouraged to develop strengths in both written and oral communication, both deliberative and spontaneous, while the grading rubric recognizes that students have different strengths and comfort levels across media of expression.
 The format of the final presentation places a premium on conciseness, mastery of the material to be presented, and audience impact.

+**Ethical Decision Making**
-_Ethical Decision Making:_ This course examines the ethical underpinnings of technology design and use.
+This course examines the ethical underpinnings of technology design and use.
 It actively encourages students to discern and critique the ethical components of technology and to assert their own ethical values in technological analysis.
 The exams in particular call upon students to articulate an ethical and theoretical underpinning for their diagnoses of current problems and advocacy of solutions to those problems.

+**Global Awareness**
-_Global _Awareness_: This course addresses the impact of technologies at the global scale, introduces concepts of global technological governance, and provides a range of readings and guest speakers from outside the US.
+This course addresses the impact of technologies at the global scale, introduces concepts of global technological governance, and provides a range of readings and guest speakers from outside the US.

+**Civic Engagement**
-_Civic Engagement:_ This course does not call upon students to demonstrate civic engagement.
-Rather, it provides tools of critical thinking, ability to recognize global and local impacts, and the articulation of personal political lenses based upon

-theoretical frameworks and data analysis, in order to empower students with the tools for informed and effective engagement with the impacts of technologies at local, national, and global levels.
+This course does not call upon students to demonstrate civic engagement.
+Rather, it provides tools of critical thinking, ability to recognize global and local impacts, and the articulation of personal political lenses based upon theoretical frameworks and data analysis, in order to empower students with the tools for informed and effective engagement with the impacts of technologies at local, national, and global levels.

 [This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/)

-### SOURCES: PRINT
+### BIBLIOGRAPHY

 \[A\] = Audible.com audiobook